Former boxer Bradley Welsh killed in Edinburgh West End shooting

-Former boxer and Trainspotting T2 actor Bradley Welsh has died after being shot in Edinburgh’s West End.
+Former boxer and Trainspotting T2 actor Bradley Welsh has died after being shot near his home in Edinburgh’s West End.

 Up to a dozen armed officers were sent to Chester Street about 8pm where they found a seriously injured man in the street.